-LSA_Base (LSA_Base.{h/cpp})
+LSA\Base (LSA\Base.{h | cpp})

 This simulator includes implementation of only one of the LSA types i.e., router LSAs, but still parent-child class structure is provided for future extension.
-This class contains the features common to all OSPF LSA types like header.
+This class contains the features common to all OSPF LSA types such as header.